Gayathri-Hari-js/movies-db/README.md

 # Getting Started with MoviesDB App

-MoviesDB is an react application integrated with the tmdb api.
+MoviesDB is an react application integrated with the tmdb api. \
-This application displays popular movies on dashboard and you can search for any movies that you want to watch On selecting a movie you can see the details like overview, crew, ratings, etc There is a stats page which you can navigate from the header top right graph icon.
+This application displays popular movies on dashboard and you can search for any movies that you want to watch. \
+On selecting a movie you can see the details like overview, crew, ratings, etc.. \
+There is a stats page which you can navigate from the header top right graph icon. \
-This stats page shows two graphs of 10 polular movies.
+The stats page shows two graphs of 10 polular movies. \
 First graph is ratings graph and second one is for number of votings.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).